The New Priorities Driving Relocating Families to the Home Counties

 A Market Maturing Gracefully

-After the feverish years of 2021–22, both Katherine and Jemma describe the Home Counties current market as steadier and, in many ways, healthier.
+After the feverish years of 2021–22 and the pandemic premiums, both Katherine describes the Home Counties’ current market as steadier and, in many ways, healthier.
 “Buyers are more measured,” says Katherine.
 “They’re asking questions, doing due diligence, and taking advice.
 Gone are the days of throwing money at anything with a garden.”

-Jemma agrees that realism now defines the tone.
-“Those pandemic premiums have faded, which is good news for the long term.
 People who overpaid in haste are discovering the importance of context: flight paths, road noise, village amenities.
-Sensible pricing and good research are back in vogue.”
+Sensible pricing and good research are back in vogue.

-This shift plays perfectly to their strengths.
+This shift plays perfectly to our strengths as buying agents.
 “We’ve always taken a forensic approach,” says Katherine.
 “We’ll check planning histories, school catchments, infrastructure changes – all the details that can make or break a property’s value.
 That’s where clients see real return on advice.”

 The Human Side of the Search

-That sensitivity, combined with their geographical reach, allows The Buying Solution to deliver a service both personal and pragmatic.
-And with two experts working as one, The Buying Solution makes that search smoother, smarter and far more enjoyable.
-As Katherine puts it: “In the end, it’s two-for-one – and twice the insight.”
+That sensitivity allows The Buying Solution to deliver a service both personal and pragmatic, making that search for a home smoother, smarter and far more enjoyable.

 Woman in blue suit jacket with long brown hair looking at camera